 Strength of issuer.
 “Because an ILIT could be in force for 20 years, 30 years, or even longer, it’s vital for the grantor to have confidence that the issuer of the life insurance policy is a solid company and not likely to go out of business,” says Robert H. Brown, a senior vice president at Fidelity Investments Life Insurance Company.

-“The long-term nature of a life insurance contract means that customers should also be concerned about the long-term quality of the company issuing the policy,” Brown says.
-“You may get a cheaper rate quote from one company or another, but remember that comparing companies’ credit ratings is crucial.
-Try to balance getting both a low rate and a high-quality company.”
+“The long-term nature of a life insurance contract means that customers should also be concerned about the longterm quality of the company issuing the policy,” Brown says.
+“You may get a lower premium amount quote from one company or another, but remember that comparing companies’ credit ratings is crucial.
+Try to balance both a lower premium amount quote and a high-quality company.”

 The right trustee.
-Choosing a trustee to administer the ILIT is also an important consideration.
+Choosing an experienced trustee is critical to administer the ILIT.
 Because of the crucial nature of paying premiums in a timely fashion to keep the policy in force, and handling details such as notifying beneficiaries when money is contributed to the trust, an experienced trustee is vital.

-“You’re not going to get younger, so you’re probably not going to get a better rate for your policy than at the age you are right now,” notes Rosati.
+“From communicating with beneficiaries, to recordkeeping, to tax reporting, having the right trustee is imperative for a successful ILIT strategy,” notes Weaver.
 “If you think you could benefit from an ILIT, talk to an estate planning attorney to explore the strategy in greater depth.”

 - Learn about Fidelity estate planning and trust services.